 It’s never been quicker, cheaper or easier to connect with audiences.
 But we don’t often take the time to think carefully about how we communicate.
 That means the most important messages – and the right arguments – often get drowned out.

 This is a primer on communications for you and your colleagues based on thousands of years of storytelling, the dark arts of public relations, and modern neuroscience.
-It’s been road-tested in a busy press office.
+It’s been road-tested in a busy press office, and will take around 30 minutes to complete.
 It’ll give you practical tips on how to connect with your audience, change minds – and make good things happen.

 Stories help us to think and to relate to each other